Please explore the list of FAQs below to see if you find the answers you need. If not, don’t hesitate to get in touch via our contact form.

 If it’s not an emergency and you’re not sure where to go or who to see, call 111.

-Yes, our nurse practitioners are able to prescribe a majority of medications if your medical condition requires it.
+Yes, our UTC practitioners are able to prescribe a majority of medications if your medical condition requires it.
 You will then be able to take the prescription to any chemist like you would with the prescription you may get from your GP.

 You can give feedback following your visit to the Urgent Treatment Centre by using our contact form.
 We encourage all of our patients to complete a short patient satisfaction survey during their visit.